tomastrajan/angular-ngrx-material-starter/README.md

   * routing
   * testing of all the above mentioned concepts
   * Angular CLI configuration (prod build, budgets, ...)
+  * end to end tests - a comparison between Protractor and Cypress

-Repository will also strive to always stay in sync with releases of Angular and the related libraries.
+This repository will also strive to always stay in sync with releases of Angular and the related libraries.
 The nature of the repository is also a great match for first time open source contributors who can add simple features and enhance test coverage, all contributors are more than welcome!